Syeda-Noor-e-Sehar-Ali/Linear-Regression-on-Housing-dataset/README.md

 # Linear-Regression-on-Housing-dataset
-Linear Regression is a powerful algorithm for predicting house prices.
+Linear regression is a simple yet powerful algorithm for predicting house prices based on features like size, location, and number of bedrooms.
+By fitting a linear equation to observed data, it provides clear insights into the relationship between variables.
+This algorithm is easy to implement, interpret, and computationally efficient, making it suitable for large datasets.
+Its ability to highlight significant predictors and predict continuous outcomes accurately makes it a valuable tool in real estate market analysis.
+Additionally, it forms the basis for more complex models, facilitating further data exploration and modeling.